In collaboration with Bend the Arc: A Jewish Partnership for Justice

 JOIN for Justice works with many different individuals and organizations:

-Young adults: The Jewish Organizing Fellowship is in its 14th year with 17 fellows in 19 placements.
-This program places young adults, aged 21-30, as organizers for change.
-Fellows receive high-level training and mentoring in leadership and community organizing skills as well as engage in intensive Jewish reflection and study, connecting their passion to build a more just world with Jewish values.
+JOIN’s Jewish Organizing Fellowship (JOF) places young adults aged 21-30 as organizers for social change in organizations throughout the Greater Boston area.
+To date, 242 Fellows have been placed in more than 60 non-profit organizations.
+Fellows spend a year working with secular and Jewish social justice organizations and receive high-level training and mentoring in leadership and community organizing skills.
+At the same time, JOIN Fellows are engaged in intensive Jewish reflection and study, connecting their passion to build a more just world with Jewish values.